MallocSecurity/sdk/docs/api-reference/scanDownloadedFiles.md

 * `detected_by`: List of antivirus engines and detection info.
 * `scan_time`: Time of scan, if available.

+> If any of the fields above do not have a corresponding value for a scanned APK, the value will be an empty string "" in the result JSON.

 ---

 ## ✅ Best Practices